 - 12V car battery — or just a standard 12V lead acid battery

-- 12V solar panel (I used a 5W solar panel for a slow trickle charge.
-I’d use a 20W solar panel or greater for a faster charge.)
+- 12V solar panel — I used a 5W 12V solar panel for a slow trickle charge.
+I’d use a 20W 12V solar panel or greater for a faster charge.

-- Wires, connectors, and fuses (I used the NOCO GC018, which comes with ring terminals.
-If you want battery clamps, use the NOCO GC017)
+- Wires, connectors, and fuses — I used the NOCO GC018 12V adapter, which comes with ring terminals.
+If you want battery clamps, use the NOCO GC017.

-- MC4 adapter cables (if your solar panel has MC4 connectors.
+- MC4 adapter cables — Only needed if your solar panel has MC4 connectors.
 These aren’t needed for the 5W and 20W panels linked above.

 - NOCO battery box (optional)